jasper-th-wang/Basic_Webpage_Guide/docs/task1.md

 Before we start writing the HTML and CSS code, it is important to set up an organized project structure as outlined below.

-1. Make a folder on your desktop titled “My first website”.
+1. Make a folder on your desktop titled “My first webpage”.
 2. Open VS Code.
 3. Do any of the following to open your project in VS Code:
     - In VS Code, click **File** > **Open** and find your “My first webpage” folder.